ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 ## K9s

 [K9s](https://github.com/derailed/k9s){:target="_blank" rel="noopener noreferrer"} is a Kubernetes client built by [Fernand Galiana](https://twitter.com/kitesurfer){:target="_blank" rel="noopener noreferrer"}.
-The client is fully terminal-based so you'll be using only your keyboard when operating it.
+The client is fully terminal-based so you'll only be using your keyboard when operating it.
 For those who are familiar with Vim, you'll feel right at home in K9s.
 It uses similar hotkeys to the popular editor.
-There is a (quite steep) learning curve when you start using this client, but once you've read the brief readme on the projects home page and memorize the commands you'll use the most, it's an absolute joy to use.
+There is a (quite steep) learning curve when you start using this client.
+Once you have read the brief readme on the project's home page and memorized the commands you'll use the most, it is an absolute joy to use.
 It feels like using `kubectl` without the requirement to type all commands every time you need to get a deployment.
 The tool is quite feature-rich at the time of writing.
 You can port-forward, view secrets in plain text, edit resources directly, and "drill-down" from deployments into the logs of a container.